Estes Park, Colorado: Early history

 Lord Dunraven (1841–1926), the famous Irish nobleman, politician and journalist, in later life.
 His ancestral seat was Adare Manor in County Limerick.

 The 4th Earl of Dunraven and Mount-Earl, a young Anglo-Irish peer, arrived in late December 1872 under the guidance of Texas Jack Omohundro, subsequently made numerous visits, and decided to take over the valley for his own private hunting preserve.
 Lord Dunraven's 'land grab' didn't work, but he controlled 6,000 acres before he changed tactics and opened the area's first resort, the Estes Park Hotel, which was destroyed by fire in 1911.

 Bird, the daughter of an Anglican minister, came overland to Colorado, where she borrowed a horse and set out to explore the Rocky Mountains with a guide, the notorious James Nugent, aka 'Rocky Mountain Jim'.
 She wrote A Lady's Life in the Rocky Mountains, a memoir of their travels, including the breathtaking ascent of Longs Peak, where she was literally hauled up the steep pitches "like a bale of goods."

 On June 19, 1874, Rocky Mountain Jim and neighbor Griff Evans (see above) had an argument.
 Having had bitter history with each other, Nugent and Evans hated each other and were deep personal rivals when it came to tour guiding tourists.
-The argument escalated until Evans blasted Jim in the head with his rifle shotgun.
+The argument escalated until Evans blasted Jim in the head with his rifle.
 Evans then traveled to Fort Collins to file an assault charge against Nugent, but he was arrested and tried for first degree murder when Jim Nugent died on September 9, 1874, of the bullet wound.
 Evans was put on trial, but the case was soon dismissed due to the lack of witnesses to the shooting.
 On August 9, 1875, the Loveland court-house acquitted Evans of any charges in the case.

 William Henry Jackson photographed Estes Park in 1873.

 Albert Bierstadt was commissioned by The 4th Earl of Dunraven and Mount-Earl to make a painting of the Estes Park and Longs Peak area in 1876 for $15,000.
 The painting, originally displayed in Dunraven Castle in Glamorgan, is now in the collection of the Denver Art Museum.